Security Requirements

 Projects are made up of a security level, and security levels are made up of one or more security requirements.

 Security requirements are the operating source for the projects.
-A requirement is a condition that a user can be certified for, such as U.S. Citizenship or ITAR training.
-Certifying a user for one of these requirements in the system means an admin thicking a box that says "Yes, user X satisfies the Y requirement".
+A requirement is a condition for a user to be certified, such as U.S. Citizenship or ITAR training.
+Certifying a user for one of these requirements in the system means an admin ticking a box that says "Yes, user X satisfies the Y requirement".

 - Requirements have additional properties beyond a name and a description.